-What New Audiences Really Want Augmented reality projects transform Boston into a digital cyberland - Art, Arts & Entertainment With an open mind and smartphone in hand, people traveling from one area of the festival to another will look on as aliens invade the public space around them in an art project titled Occupation Forces.
+What New Audiences Really Want POWER TO THE PIXEL « create, finance and distribute in a cross-media world Augmented reality projects transform Boston into a digital cyberland - Art, Arts & Entertainment With an open mind and smartphone in hand, people traveling from one area of the festival to another will look on as aliens invade the public space around them in an art project titled Occupation Forces.
 The artwork, created by Mark Skwarek, is made possible through a technology called augmented reality (AR for short).
 Geolocation-linked computer-generated graphics are superimposed onto the environment in real time via a specially designed augmented-reality smartphone app.
 As the participants view the scene on their smartphone it creates an interactive illusion that changes as they navigate through the area.
 "Viewers experience an unfolding narrative through time and space, transforming daily real-world existence into something visually stunning and otherworldly.
 An international artists collective called Manifest.AR will create multiple virtual exhibitions in and around Boston's Institute of Contemporary Art for the Cyberarts Festival too.

 Transmedia Producers – Conducting Symphonies of Narratives We hosted the second in a series of exclusive Transmedia workshops last week in Washington D.C. with Starlight Runner’s Jeff Gomez.
 This time I had the opportunity to sit in on the workshop and wanted to share some key take-aways with DMW readers.
 For those of you not familiar with Jeff Gomez, he has worked on blockbuster franchises such as Avatar, Transformers and Pirates of the Caribbean.
 His visionary take on the role of the Transmedia Producer (TP) in the media production eco-system, has now been accepted as the industry standard: The Producer’s Guild of America added TP as an official credit last year.
 Specialist versus Generalist In one sense, I was under the impression that the TP represents the rebirth of the Renaissance Man in media – a person who can create compelling content across platforms and mediums.
 At Least Three Storylines Jeff Gomez defines a Transmedia narrative or project as one having three (or more) narrative storylines existing within the same fictional universe.